waleeda/oldWikiArt/android/README.md

 Paging library.
 Each item displays the painting image using Coil and tapping a painting opens a detail screen showing a larger image and the title.
 A spinner at the top allows choosing a painting category and the list updates accordingly.
-A menu in Paintings lets you switch between list, grid and sheet layouts; your choice is saved.
+A menu or new layout button on the Painting list lets you switch between list, grid and sheet layouts; your choice is saved.
 Additional screens let you search with autocomplete, manage favourites and view artist information.
 You can share or buy prints of a painting, view the image in full screen and visit a Support screen to send feedback or make a donation using